 Being a parish councillor is a rewarding role, where you can make a positive impact to your community, develop your own skills and ensure that the council delivers it’s statutory functions.
-To find out more Oxfordshire Association of Local Council’s have organised some free, online sessions:

-You may also like to watch the ‘Make a Change, become a councillor‘ videos available through National Association of Local Council’s (NALC) YouTube channel.
+You may like to watch the ‘Make a Change, become a councillor‘ videos available through National Association of Local Council’s (NALC) YouTube channel.

 Recent National Association of Local Councils (NALC) research found that councillors put aside, on average, three hours per week for council work, this can be greater for more epxerienced councillors, or those with additional responsibilities.
 This often included attending meetings, engaging with residents and speaking on behalf of the council to other bodies.

 Training is available to all councillors, covering the basics, through to specific topics.
 The majority of this is paid for by the parish council.

 If you have any further queries, you may find the answers in the following documents, or please approach any of the current parish councillors, or speak to the Clerk/Assistant Clerk.